Overview

 Note that the ECS control plane is in the cloud — not on Outposts.

-Also, you pay for the EC2 instance types, Amazon S3 usage, and Amazon EBS gp2 volume you use to run container instances.
+You also pay for the EC2 instance types, Amazon S3 usage, and Amazon EBS gp2 volume you use to run container instances.

-• All Upfront - Pay in full, in advance to get the best price
+• All Upfront – Pay in full, in advance, to get the best price

 • No Upfront - Pay nothing upfront and the rest monthly

 Your Outposts rack capacity will become available for launching instances 24 hours after installation.
-That’s when any monthly or up front charges begin to apply.
+That’s when any monthly or upfront charges begin to apply.

 You can find the most up-to-date AWS Outposts rack pricing here and AWS Outposts servers pricing here.